MihaMarkic/C64-Assembler-Studio/docs/code_completion.md

  ```
  ##import c64 "|
  ```
-would should available file and directory names relative to the project or libraries used.
+would show available file and directory names relative to the project or libraries used.
 When selecting a file it would also and double quotes.
 When selecting a directory, type / and invoke code completion again.